aws-samples/aws-modernization-with-vgs/content/5_ModuleFive_Lab_1/52_InboundRoute.md

 ![VGS Dashboard Routes](/images/vgs-dashboard-routes.jpg)

 7) Under Upstream Host, review the setting pointing to the VGS Sandbox Echo Server (https://echo.apps.verygood.systems).
 The upstream host identifies where to forward the API call after the sensitive data is secured/aliased.
 In this step, we are setting the upstream host to a cloud echo server that will return whatever it receives to the client-side application.
-8) Scroll down to filters.
+8) Scroll down to "Filters".
 9) Under "Conditions" in the default filter, note the following settings:
 	* PathInfo matches "/post".
 This points to your server-side API endpoint destination.
 	* ContentType equals "application/json".
 This defines the content type of the request.